april-knights/Government/Articles of Governance/Voting Procedures.md

 The author of some hopeful legislation typically shares the working version of the legislation among the Lower Council and/or Upper Council prior to formally introducing it as a proposed bill.
 This is to gain feedback that may be extremely useful.

 ### Section III
-When the author of some hopeful legislation feels that it is ready to be formally proposed, they should contact the Grandmaster or First Ranger who will assign a bill number and announce it within the Conclave. -------------------------- Is this accurate or should it be any member with speaking rights on the UC/LC?
-And then the GM/FR assign a bill number and announce in the conclave?
+When the author of some hopeful legislation feels that it is ready to be formally proposed, they should contact the Grandmaster or First Ranger who will assign a bill number and announce it within the Conclave.

 The method used to identify proposed bills shall utilize a two item identifier, “X-TYY”.

 1. “X” is the number of the current Grandmaster.
-    1. “X” will only change when a Grandmaster is not re-elected and the position shifts to a new individual. ------------------------- What about temporary transfers of power?
+    1. “X” will only change when a Grandmaster is not re-elected and the position shifts to a new individual.
 1. “T” is the term number of the Grandmaster.
 1. “YY” is the bill number assigned to it.
     1. "YY" is "zero-padded", so if “Y” is a single digit, it will have a zero (0) placed in front of it.